- Automatically with an indexing queue

 - Not deleted

-- In stock—unless Magento is configured to show out-of-stock products, too.
+- In stock, unless you configure Magento to show out-of-stock products.

 Missing products

-If search can’t find some products, go the Algolia dashboard, select the index that contains your products and search there.- If you can find the product, confirm that is has the correct visibility setting.
+If search can’t find some products, go to the Algolia dashboard, select the index that contains your products and search there.- If you can find the product, confirm that it has the correct visibility setting.
 If products are only visible in the catalog, they won’t show up while searching.
-They will only show up on the InstantSearch page (in the category section).
+They only show up on the InstantSearch page (in the category section).

-- If you can’t find the product, it hasn’t been indexed.
-Make sure it adheres to the indexing requirements.
-If the product meets the requirements, Reindex it.
+- If you can’t find the product, Algolia doesn’t have it yet.
+Make sure the product meets the indexing requirements, then reindex it.

 Price indexing

 When creating product records for the corresponding index, Algolia extracts pricing information from Magento’s core “Product Price” index.
 The Product Price index must be up-to-date each time the Algolia indexer runs.
-Review the state of the Product Price index from the Magento admin panel or the Magento CLI.-
+Review the state of the Product Price index from the Magento Admin or the Magento command line.-

 -